Geonovum/test-ogc-json-fg/results.md

 3. QGIS also works the same; it recognizes features in the file only if `geometry` has coordinates.
 It reads `properties` and ignores JSON-FG specific members.

 JSON-FG clients:
 - A [JSON-FG client](https://ivansanchez.gitlab.io/gleo/demos/jsonfg-drag-drop.html) by Ivan Sanchez from an earlier code sprint is used to demonstrate that the JSON-FG output from GDAL can be visualised in a web browser.
 This works as expected.
 The client visualizes the features based on the values of the `place` member, regardless of the presence or absence of coordinates in the `geometry` member.
+Note that this client only supports 2D geometries, we did not do client tests with 3D geometries.

 <figure>
     <img src="media/ivansanchez.gitlab.io.png" alt="ivansanchez.gitlab.io"/>